Output Diagram Templates

 Each template that can be used in an output diagram requires a record in the project database.
 For each of the five types of templates there is a table in the database where the records for the templates exist.
 Templates can be added and removed from the tables in a similar fashion to components in the project database.

 The generation of output diagrams from templates is very similar to the system used by the EDS Protogen module.
-The formulae used in Instrument Manager templates are a super-set of the Protogen formulae.
-They include more options that make it possible to lookup relational data.
+The same standard EDS formula syntax is used, but in Instrument Manager, the fields used in formulae can also be relational columns or aliases, which make it possible to lookup relational data.

 The formulae on a template will be displayed in the list view of Instrument Manager when a template is selected in the tree.